Non-diversified portfolios with subjective expected utility: Analysis

 holds for all $x\in \reals$.
 If a point has a single supergradient, then that supergradient is its derivative.
 The \textit{superdifferential} at $\overline{x}$ is denoted by $\partial u(\overline{x})$ and consists of all supergradients at $\overline{x}$.

-The next definition introduces the class of models in which we take interest.
-We envision a model as a class of utility indices which is ``closed'' under certain operations.
+The next definition introduces the class of models that we take interest in.
+We envision a model as a class of utility functions which is ``closed'' under certain operations.
 Importantly, this class need not be globally increasing in wealth: our first requirement is only that there exists a function in this class which is strictly increasing in a neighborhood of zero (the relevance of this will be shown below).
 Our second requirement is that this neighborhood can be made arbitrarily large.

 \begin{definition} A collection $\mathcal{U}$ of concave and continuous functions from $\reals_+$ to $\reals$ is \textnormal{scalable} if it has the following properties: \begin{enumerate} \item There is $u\in\mathcal{U}$ for which there is a supergradient $u'(0)$ at $0$, so that for all $x\in \reals$, $u(x)\leq u(0) + u'(0)x$; further, all supergradients of $u$ at $0$ are strictly positive. \item For all $\kappa \in (0,1]$ and all $v\in\mathcal{U}$, $v_{\kappa}$ defined as $v_{\kappa}(x):=v(\kappa x)$ for all $x\in \reals$ satisfies $v_{\kappa}\in\mathcal{U}$. \end{enumerate} \end{definition}